NHS CHC Assessment Process

 Eligibility Decision

-Following the assessment, the multidisciplinary team will make a recommendation to the relevant NHS body regarding eligibility for NHS Continuing Healthcare funding.
+Following the assessment, the Multi-Disciplinary Team will make a recommendation to the relevant NHS body regarding eligibility for NHS Continuing Healthcare funding.
+A decision should be provided in writing within 28 days.

 Where eligibility is confirmed, the NHS becomes responsible for funding the full cost of care.